xtian-uiuc/uiuc-cs416-project01/README.md

-# UIUC CS 416 Data Visualization - Project 01
+# UIUC CS 416 Data Visualization - Project 01 & Project 02

 This repository contains Jupyter Notebooks which are being used inside of the project for data cleaning.